eMedicine Specialties > Emergency Medicine > Gastrointestinal

 Many newer combinations have been shown to be effective as either a single agent or combination therapy.
 Combinations include extended-spectrum cephalosporin, metronidazole, and ampicillin.
 Single-agent regimens include piperacillin and tazobactam; mezlocillin; imipenem; meropenem; ticarcillin and clavulanate; or ampicillin and sulbactam, which can also be combined with metronidazole.

 In patients with few comorbidities and who are well-appearing, using a single agent such as cefoxitin (second-generation cephalosporin) may be appropriate.
 However, cefoxitin’s anaerobic coverage is poor.
 Newer-generation fluoroquinolones (eg, moxifloxacin) also have broad gram-positive and gram-negative coverage and better anaerobic activity, but they are poorly effective against Pseudomonas species.
-In patients with multiple comorbidities or who are ill-appearing, broad-spectrum antimicrobials with pseudomonal and enterococcal coverage is recommended.
+In patients with multiple comorbidities or who are ill-appearing, broad-spectrum antimicrobials with pseudomonal and enterococcal coverage are recommended.
 Once blood cultures results are available, the antibiotic regimen can be narrowed based on the culture results.

 The following dosages are general recommendations.
 Please check current sources prior to administration.